 Shuttle Service: the University operates a complimentary metro shuttle service between the Brookland/CUA Metro rail Station (Red line) and the Trinity campus, seven days per week.
 The service is available at all times for University students, faculty, staff, guests and affiliates.
-The shuttle leaves from the St. Joseph's Circle (near the loading dock of Main Building) approximately every twenty minutes from the top of the hour.
-Weekday hours of operation are from 7 AM - 11:40 PM, with extended late night hours on Friday and Saturday (1:40 AM).
-Shuttle schedules are available in the DPS Communications Center and can also be viewed via the University website at: http://www.trinitydc.edu/safety/metro-shuttle/
+The shuttle leaves from the Brookland Metro Station every thirty minutes from the top of the hour.
+Weekday hours of operation are from 7 AM - 11:30 PM, with extended late night hours on Friday and Saturday (1:30 AM).
+Real-time shuttle tracking can be viewed via the University website at: https://discover.trinitydc.edu/safety/metro-shuttle/